 \end{itemize}

-Figure \ref{fig:entropy} plots the distribution of the model's predicted entropy in the cases of in-domain (a) and out-domain (b) testing.
-Considering the flatness of minima, the model shows higher predictive entropy on both in-domain and out-of-domain, compared to ERM.
+Figures \ref{fig:in-entropy} and \ref{fig:out-entropy} plot the distribution of the model's predicted entropy in the case of in-domain and out-domain testing, respectively.
+We can see when considering the flatness of minima, the model shows higher predictive entropy on both in-domain and out-of-domain, compared to ERM.
 This also means that our model outputs high uncertainty prediction when it is exposed to a sample from a different domain.

-Here, we calculate the results for both task 1 and 2 as a whole and plot their ECE in Figure \ref{fig:ECE}.
+Here, we calculate the results for both tasks 1 and 2 as a whole and plot their ECE in Figure \ref{fig:ECE}.
 When we look at the in-domain prediction in more detail, our model still outperforms ERM in terms of expected calibration error.
-We hypothesize that considering flat minima optimizer not only lowers errors across tasks, but also improves the predictive performance of the model.
+We hypothesize that considering a flat minima optimizer not only lowers errors across tasks but also improves the predictive performance of the model.

 We also report the Brier score and ECE for each task in Table \ref{tab:mnist-brier} and Table \ref{tab:mnist-ece}.
 As can be observed from these tables, our method shows consistent improvement in the model calibration when both scores decrease over all scenarios.